Skip to content

 2. Subtitle with class="subheadline" - Short explanation of the activity (mandatory!)

-3. Intro Text - Overview of the activity if needed (Optional)
+3. Intro Text - Overview of the activity if needed (optional)

 4. Activity Stuff